Delta-Doped Diamond via in-situ Plasma-Distance Control

 The nitrogen vacancy (NV) center in diamond is a promising candidate for the implementation of quantum technologies, such as quantum sensors and quantum computers~\cite{prawer2008diamond,abobeih2022fault,degen2017quantum, taylor2008high}.
 The strong photoluminescence (PL) of dense NV layers, as well as the high coherence time of the electron spin, allow for highly sensitive sensing devices~\cite{herbschleb2019ultra}.
 The NV-center also offers applications in the field of quantum computing, where proximate nuclear spins can be used as additional qubits~\cite{bradley2019ten}.

-These applications place strong requirements on the diamond host material, including a high structural quality and low concentration of unintentional defects~\cite{bauch2020decoherence}.
-One method for fabricating such diamond layers is via chemical vapor deposition (CVD).
-This technique allows the fabrication of high-quality diamond with a variety of dopants~\cite{schwander2011review,kalish1999doping}.
+These applications place stringent requirements on the diamond host material, including a high structural quality and low concentrations of unintentional defects~\cite{bauch2020decoherence}.
+One method of fabricating such diamond layers is via chemical vapor deposition (CVD).
+This technique enables the production of high-quality diamond containing a variety of dopants~\cite{schwander2011review,kalish1999doping}.

-One way to grow high quality diamond via CVD-growth, is through an enclosed sample holder, where the surface of the sample is on a lower level than the surface of the holder~\cite{ren2024recent, mokuno2005synthesizing, nad2015growth}.
-The depth of this enclosed area is usually a few~mm~\cite{mokuno2005synthesizing}.
-With this technique, the structural quality of thick diamond layers, fabricated at high growth rates, has been improved with respect to samples, that were grown on an open holder ~\cite{mokuno2005synthesizing}.
+One way to grow high-quality diamond via CVD-growth, is through an enclosed sample holder, where the sample surface is at a lower level than the holder surface~\cite{ren2024recent, mokuno2005synthesizing, nad2015growth}.
+The depth of this enclosed area is typically a few~millimeters~\cite{mokuno2005synthesizing}.
+Using this technique, the structural quality of thick diamond layers, fabricated at high growth rates, has been improved compared to samples grown on an open holder ~\cite{mokuno2005synthesizing}.

-However, some applications like quantum sensors require thin, so-called delta-doped diamond layers~\cite{Ohno2012, jaffe2020novel}.
-The sensitivity of such a sensor can be enhanced by high signal and close proximity to the specimen through vertical positioning of the centers~\cite{jaffe2020novel}.
-Moreover, the coherence time could also be improved in layers of lower dimensionality, compared to bulk material~\cite{schatzle2024extended}.
+However, some applications such as quantum sensors require thin, so-called delta-doped diamond layers~\cite{Ohno2012, jaffe2020novel}.
+The sensitivity of such a sensor can be enhanced by a high signal, arising from a high density of NV centers and close proximity to the specimen through the vertical positioning of the centers~\cite{jaffe2020novel}.
+Moreover, the coherence time could also be improved in lower-dimensional layers, compared to bulk material~\cite{schatzle2024spin}.